 Click here to read more

-A diverse range of skills is vital in any cooperative, and we know that the insight and energy of a new recruit is as valuable as the experience gained from long service.
+A diverse range of skills is vital in any co-operative, and we know that the insight and energy of a new recruit is as valuable as the experience gained from long service.
 By offering a flat rate of pay, we encourage an equal sense of ownership and worth in all members.

-We hope our example will inspire others to pursue a cooperative way of working.
 We are always happy to give advice, answer questions, or arrange visits for people to learn more about how we work.
 For more information, contact office@unicorn-grocery.coop.

 How We Source